ernest4/GAME_TEMPLATE/README.md

 # Template for new game

-TODO: add Ash (Entity Component System)
+TODO: add ECS (Entity Component System)